SkrtSkrtSkrtttt/SkrtSkrtSkrtttt/README.md

 # 👋 Hey there, I'm Naafiul Hossain!

-I'm an aspiring software engineer who thrives at the intersection of hardware and software.
-From real-time Linux kernel modules to IR-controlled robotic arms and browser-based games like 2048, I love turning technical challenges into solutions.
+Software Engineer with a focus on building systems at the intersection of hardware and software.
+I work on embedded systems, real-time processing, and computer vision pipelines, turning complex technical challenges into practical, real-world solutions.

 ---
 ## Quote